MTG/freesound/_docs/api/source/overview_apiv1.rst

 APIv1 Docummentation
 >>>>>>>>>>>>>>>>>>>>

+**NOTE**: Freesound APIv1 has reached its end of life and is no longer available.

 Welcome to the Freesound API (V1) docs!

 With the Freesound API you can browse, search, and retrieve information